 An Overview of the Three Act Structure

 The three act structure breaks down into major story beats that your protagonist(s) will follow.
-Here’s an overview of the structure to keep in mind as we go through each act and story beat/plot point in detail.
+Here’s an overview of the structure to keep in mind as I go through each act and story beat/plot point in detail.

 - Act One: The Setup

 - Act Two: Confrontation